George Ratterman: He's The Man

 The battle was joined much sooner than Ratterman expected.

-The day after Ratterman entered the race, Tito Carinci - president and manager of the Glenn Hotel and its Tropicana night club-casino - began trying to set up a meeting with him through a mutual Cleveland-area friend, Thomas Paisley.
+The day after Ratterman entered the race, Tito Carinci - president and manager of the Glen Hotel and its Tropicana night club-casino - began trying to set up a meeting with him through a mutual Cleveland-area friend, Thomas Paisley.
 Carinci, a former Xavier University football player, ostensibly wanted Ratterman's help in ''going legit'' - getting out of the Tropicana's illegal gambling activities, getting clear of the mob and opening a restaurant in New York.

 The meeting was finally arranged for May 8.
-Before heading to the Glenn, Ratterman and Paisley met Carinci at a bar in downtown Cincinnati, where Ratterman had one drink.
+Before heading to the Glen, Ratterman and Paisley met Carinci at a bar in downtown Cincinnati, where Ratterman had one drink.
 After that, everything became a blur.
 He next groggily recalled being in a bedroom, ''feeling so weak that I wanted to lie down.''
 That was followed by a commotion involving ''some men in the room and a female form in a red dress and someone pulling at my clothes.''

 According to official police records, three detectives (one of whom just happened to be in the station on his day off at 2:30 a.m.) had received a tip about prostitution at the hotel, burst into a room and found Ratterman and a 26-year-old stripper named Juanita Hodges - better known as April Flowers - nearly undressed and in bed.
 The detectives, who claimed Ratterman scuffled with them, wrapped him in a bedspread and took him and Ms. Flowers - wearing an imitation-leopard negligee - back to the station to be booked.